Norah Schuster: Writing

 Schuster produced several medical papers but most of her writing was about the history of medicine.
 She was vice-president of the History of Medicine Society (previously section), at the Royal Society of Medicine for many years, and "remembered fondly as 'an elegant, intelligent lady sitting in the front row" at meetings.

 After the closure of the Royal Chest Hospital in 1954, she began to research its history as a result of which she wrote a paper in which she attempted to restore the reputation of the hospital's founder, Isaac Buxton, who she felt had been unfairly criticised in Sir Ernest William Morris's History of the London Hospital.
 The resulting article was published in the Proceedings of the Royal Society of Medicine in April 1955.
 Her research papers for that article are held with a selection of her other papers at the London Metropolitan Archive.

 Personal life

 She played cricket and lacrosse and was captain of the Women's Northern Universities fencing team.
 She played viola and was a good horsewoman.
 A selection of her light verse was included in her memoir of 1983.

 Death and legacy

 Schuster died on 14 March 1991.
 The Norah Schuster Prize is awarded annually in her memory by the History of Medicine Society at the Royal Society of Medicine.
 After paying tribute to Schuster and her affection for the history of medicine, the winning students present their essays, often followed by a discussion.
-One of the 2018 prize winners was Chloe Gamlin of Lucy Cavendish College, University of Cambridge, for an essay titled "Oh, my sin is the cause of it": Age, gender and religion in early modern childhood illness.